cabberley/utility_meter_evolved/README.md

 Based on the current "Utility Meter" component code in the Home-Assistant/Core.
 Acknowledgements to [DGomes](https://github.com/dgomes) who is the Code Owner of the core utlity Meter who really did all the hard logic work for the Meter Utility.

-The main enhancements that the Utility Meter Next Gen has added to the original Utility Meter include:
+There are lots of enhancements that the Utility Meter Next Gen has added to the original Utility Meter include:

+- **Create multiple period sensors, optionally with Tariffs and individual Calculation sensors from a single Source and Calculation Sensor**
 - Creating Cron schedule patterns via the Frontend of HA, you no longer need to create them in configuration.yaml!
 - Additional Predefined schedules that should accomodate the majority of people's needs.
 - The addition of an optional secondary sensor/entity that will be used to calculate a value based on the Meters value.
 - Option to create an additional Sensor for the Calculated Value, if you have added a sensor to create a calculated value.
 - All settings of the Meter can be modified through the Frontend.
 The options reflect the schedule type you created the Meter with (Predefined or CRON).
 - An option to create a "Total" Tariff that will not pause like a normal Tariff does.
-(You can create a sungle Sensor set that collects for each tariff period plus the total)
+(You can create a single Sensor set that collects for each tariff period plus the total)
 - Additional extra attributes have been added to the Sensor, so you can see quickly the key information about the sensor and what it is doing.
 - Additional attributes that don't change are not recorded in thhe Recorder DB to avoid unnecessary recorder data bloat.
 - Calibration values can now be set and modified through the Utility Meter configuration.